For Faculty and Staff

 The Foundations of Cultural Competence and Inclusivity Certificate Program provides multiple levels of engagement in the areas of cultural competence and cultural intelligence.

-The program includes three components.
+The program includes three components, DiversityEdu, the CQ Assessment and Building Cultural Competence Knowledge and Skills.
 We highly recommend that any faculty member who works with students take the online training and, if desired, continue with the next two components to complete their certification.

 - Register for the three-course Foundations of Cultural Competence and Inclusivity Certificate Program (all three courses, cost $100) or register for individual sessions below.

-“DiversityEdu for Faculty: Personal Skills for a Diverse Campus” is an online training course designed for faculty that focuses on engaging with diversity and growing inclusive culture and provides information and skills for building inclusive environments (no cost to participants).
+“DiversityEdu: Personal Skills for a Diverse Campus” is an online training course that focuses on engaging with diversity and growing inclusive culture and provides information and skills for building inclusive environments (no cost to participants).

 CQ Cultural Intelligence Assessment